 By Jon Johnson

 The Trot has become a family tradition to numerous people in the Gila Valley and brings in extended family and friends from outside of the area as well.
 The annual event began in 2006 when race co-directors Melinda Nelson and Cody Marshall thought a 5K on Thanksgiving would be a good way to rationalize eating a feast later in the day.
-Last year, the Trot had 778 registered but the harsh weather conditions ended up having only 383 finish the race.

 The overall male and female winners are awarded $50 and a medal, while medals are also given to the top three finishers in each age category, male and female.
 There are also various raffle drawings and prizes donated by the race’s various sponsors.
 A turkey will be given to the family with the most registered participants.